arpitbbhayani/articles/blogs/visualize-recursion-python.md

     def wrapper(*args, **kwargs):

         # we register a nonlocal recursion_level so that
-        # it binds with the the recursion_level variable.
+        # it binds with the recursion_level variable.
         # in this case, it will bind to the one defined
         # in recviz function.
         nonlocal recursion_level